erikmadams/ksel-fortnite-results/README.md

   - Hits
 - Automatic point calculations based on the KSEL scoring system
 - Live gamer tag verification against real Fortnite accounts
+- A Team Name dropdown that automatically filters to just your school's teams once you select your School
 - Direct submission to a database for data collection

 **Students and Coaches:** Make sure to grab a screenshot of each athlete's Match Stats at the end of their match!
 (They will need it)